Ethics Statement

 Using AI and AI-Assisted Tools in Creating the Figures, Images, and Artwork

 AI or AI-assisted tools cannot be used to create figures or pictures or alter images in manuscripts.
-The tools can be applied only for adjusting the color’s brightness, contrast, or balance without obscuring or eliminating any information.
+The tools can be used only to adjust color, brightness, contrast, or balance without obscuring or eliminating any information.

 Duties of Editors

-- The editors must ensure no plagiarism is committed, using reliable plagiarism detection programs/tools.
+7. The editors must ensure that no plagiarism is committed, using reliable plagiarism detection programs/tools.

 Generative AI and AI-Assisted Technologies in the Journal Editorial Process